vasuagrawal84/pilot-scheduler/README.md

 ---

+## Manually test API

+Once set up has completed, the server is running and connected to the database, you can use the included Postman collection to test the API.
+The Postman collection is located in `scripts/pilot-scheduler.postman_collection.json`.

+---

 ## Next steps to improve project

 - Add more unit tests (currently only two controllers have been unit tested)